-- variations in our or our competitors' operating results, forecasts, or outlook from one period to another; - announcements made by our competitors or other companies with similar activities, or announcements concerning the retail sales of consumer products in general or the e-commerce market relating to the financial and operating performance or outlook of those companies; - adverse regulatory developments affecting markets where we do business or us directly; - fluctuations in the stock markets in general and market prices for e-commerce companies in particular; - publications of any research analysts; - changes in our capital structure, including issuance of debt or equity securities; - changes in our shareholding structure, our officers or key employees or the scope of our assets (acquisitions, sales, etc.).
+- variations in our or our competitors' operating results, forecasts, or outlook from one period to another; - announcements made by our competitors or other companies with similar activities, or announcements concerning the retail sales of consumer products in general or the e-commerce market relating to the financial and operating performance or outlook of those companies; - adverse regulatory developments affecting markets where we do business or us directly; - fluctuations in the stock markets in general and market prices for e-commerce companies in particular; - the limited number of the Company's shares traded on a daily basis; - publications of any research analysts; - changes in our capital structure, including issuance of debt or equity securities; - changes in our shareholding structure, our officers or key employees or the scope of our assets (acquisitions, sales, etc.).

 In addition, many of the risks described elsewhere in this section could materially and adversely affect the price of our listed shares.
-Financial markets have recently experienced price and volume volatility that has affected many companies' stock prices, and such wide fluctuations have often been unrelated to the operating performance of those companies.
-Changes in the international environment, such as, in particular, the evolution of the current health crisis related to the COVID-19 pandemic, could have a significant impact on stock markets.
+Financial markets frequently experience price and volume volatility that has affected many companies' stock prices, and such wide fluctuations have often been unrelated to the operating performance of those companies.
+Changes in the international environment could have a significant impact on stock markets.
 Fluctuations such as these may materially affect the market price of our shares and / or the ability to trade these shares on the markets.